pfacanha/recurly-checkout/README.md

 # Recurly Checkout
-A simple checkout integration using Recurly’s Hosted Payment Pages, built with Node.js and TypeScript.
+A simple checkout integration using Recurly’s API, built with Node.js and TypeScript.

 ✅ Live on Render: https://recurly-checkout.onrender.com